Address

 Driving in mountain and rural areas:

-• Down mountain passes - Control speeds and prevent the overheating of breaks by using low gear on steep decents.
+• Down mountain passes – Control speeds and prevent the overheating of breaks by using low gear on steep descents.
 Never coast downhill in neutral or by withdrawing the clutch.
-Motorists traveling downhill on steep, narrow roads must stop and/or manuever to the shoulder to allow space for vehicles that are driving uphill.
+Motorists traveling downhill on steep, narrow roads must stop and/or maneuver to the shoulder to allow space for vehicles that are driving uphill.

-• Up mountain passes - Vehicles having difficulties traveling up steep roads must pull of the road at the first place you may do so safely, or stay in the right lane to allow traffic to pass.
+• Up mountain passes – Vehicles having difficulties traveling up steep roads must pull off the road in the first place you may do so safely, or stay in the right lane to allow traffic to pass.

 Knowing what to expect and how to drive in all areas of the state will help everyone arrive safely to their destinations.